rayanejsilva/UX-UI-Design-HomePage-1/planning/interview.md

 ### Background

 Deepa is from Kerala, India.

 She has a master in Computer Applications.

+She currently lives in Brussels, Belgium.

 ### Work Experience

 She worked for 3 years as a Software engineer.

 She has professional experience using C# language.

-### Life Abroad

-She's lived in Saudi Arabia for three years.

-She moved to Belgium in 2019.
-She currently lives with her husband in Brussels.

 ### Interests